fluttered-book/fluttered-book.github.io/content/docs/interactivity/quiz/index.md

 ## Theory

 Flutter aims at providing fast rendering (60 fps).
-In our apps we tell Flutter how to draw the screen by providing widget trees.
+In our apps, we tell Flutter how to draw the screen by providing widget trees.
-However it wouldn't be efficient to redraw the entire screen from scratch each frame, just because some small part of the screen is animated (like when you tap a button).
+However, it wouldn't be efficient to redraw the entire screen from scratch each frame, just because some small part of the screen is animated (like when you tap a button).

 Flutter got some clever wizardry to solve the problem.
-There aren't just one tree of object representing the screen.
+There aren't just one tree of objects representing what is on the screen.
 There are 3 😯 !.

 ![The 3 trees in Flutter](images/trees.drawio.svg)